eko lab glass terrarium fully planted

 Substrate: Your terrarium soil mix is probably the most important component of your build.
 While potting mix is a good starting point, a mix of sphagnum moss, coco coir, worm castings and activated charcoal is going to be much better long term.
 We offer premium terrarium substrate to save you the hassle!

-Decorative Items: Adding pebbles, figurines, shells, or other decorative touches will give your terrarium its own unique style!
+Decorative Items: Adding pebbles, spider-wood, figurines, shells, or other decorative touches will give your terrarium its own unique style!

 Once you have your materials, you’re ready to start building your terrarium!